 Like data sets (e.g. discrete and discrete) from various sources may be combined into an aggregate data set as per Section 3.3.2.
-Binomial distribution method will be applied to non-site specific mineral data, as per Section 3.7.
+Binomial distribution method will be applied to non-site specific mineral data, as per Section 3.6.

-Stream, river, reservoir, and lake AUs will be assessed as non-support when, using the ten percent exceedance rate within Table 2, greater than or equal to the minimum number of samples for the entire qualifying data set exceed the applicable mineral standards listed in APC&EC Reg.
-2.511(C).
+Stream, river, reservoir, and lake AUs may be assessed as non-support when, using the ten percent exceedance rate within Table 1, greater than or equal to the minimum number of samples for the entire qualifying data set exceed the applicable mineral criteria listed in APC&EC Rule 2.511(C).

-Stream, river, reservoir, and lake AUs will be assessed as support when, using the ten percent exceedance rate within Table 3, no more than the maximum number of samples allowed for the entire qualifying data set exceed the applicable mineral standards listed in APC&EC Reg.
-2.511(C).
+Stream, river, reservoir, and lake AUs may be assessed as support when, using the ten percent exceedance rate within Table 2, no more than the maximum number of samples allowed for the entire qualifying data set exceed the applicable mineral criteria listed in APC&EC Rule 2.511(C).